PratibhaBorude/Note-Taking-APP/README.md

 Use http://localhost:9000/notes/id as the base URL for all routes related to notes.
 Example: To retrieve all notes, send a GET request to http://localhost:9000/notes/.
+### 4. Set up environment variables:
+Create a .env file in the root directory of your project and add the following configuration:
+MONGO_URI=mongodb://localhost/Notes
+PORT=9000
+### 5. Start the server:
+npm start
+Note Routes:
+GET /http://localhost:9000/notes/: Retrieve all notes for the authenticated user.
+POST http://localhost:9000/notes/: Create a new note.
+GET http://localhost:9000/notes/1: Retrieve a single note by ID.
+PUT http://localhost:9000/notes/1: Update an existing note.
+DELETE http://localhost:9000/notes/1: Delete a note by ID.